Special Educational Needs & Disabilities

 How do we work with and support our parents and young children?

 We have an understanding that all families have unique needs and require different levels of support.
 Our expertise in working with families is not only based upon specific training but also developed by a history of working with our Children’s Centre while it served the locality.
 We strive to continue this ethos by working with the local community and more recently with charitable organisations and remaining local services.
 Our staff understand that there is always a reason which might explain why a child is behaving or struggling in a particular way and so we have carefully developed an early intervention approach which systematically reflects on, identifies and addresses the individual needs and rights of each child in our school.
-We also monitor and work with families who meet the needs of an Early Help Assessment, which the SENCO will undertake and develop into a Team Around the Family where necessary.
+We also monitor and work with families who meet the needs of an Early Help Assessment, which the SENCo will undertake and develop into a Team Around the Family where necessary.

 We celebrate parents and guardians as a child’s first and most enduring educators and so work in partnership with you, stressing that you can always talk to someone, no matter how big or small your concern.